WiemBorchani/Image-Classifier/README.md

 NOTE :
-*you need a folder named "train" which contains 2 folders "dogs" and "cats" each one of them has 1016 images *you need a folder named "validation" which contains 2 folders "dogs" and "cats" each one of them has 416 images *you need a folder named "test" \n
+*you need a folder named "train" which contains 2 folders "dogs" and "cats" each one of them has 1016 images *you need a folder named "validation" which contains 2 folders "dogs" and "cats" each one of them has 416 images *you need a folder named "test"

 I've followed Siraj Raval's video link below :
 "https://www.youtube.com/watch?v=cAICT4Al5Ow"